daniyyell-dev/ML-dataset-cleaning/README.md

    cd Machine-Learning-Anndroid

-Note: Make sure the dataset is inside the same folder of this code.
+Note: Make sure the dataset is inside the same folder of this code and if you encounter any issues do not hesitate to DM.